GLD5000/GLD-StripeTemplate/README.md

 # Setup Stripe with Next 13.4

-To set up your own project you can follow these steps.
+To set up or better understand the project you can read on!

 ## Installation